adrianjch/IRC_bot/README.md

 - ".pun" returns a random pun message.
 I'm practicing for a bug-eating contest and I've got butterflies in my stomach.

+- ".command <rr/greetings/pun/suicide> <on/off>" works to enable/disable some of the commands.
+It just will work if it's sent by an Op.